-Three, under your Standing Orders, once a list like this comes to the floor, it is accepted as is or rejected as it is.
+Three, under your Standing Orders, once a list like this comes to the Floor, it is accepted as is or rejected as it is.
 No amendment.

-Four, and more importantly, today is your last day to go to recess.
+Four, and more importantly, today is your last day before you go on recess.
 You have not gazetted or requested for gazettement of any sitting day within the recess.

 (Hon.
-Anthony Oluoch spoke off record.)
+Anthony Oluoch spoke off the record.)